Google Update Week No. 2: Is site speed more important than content?

 Ben: Welcome back to Google Update Week on the Voices of Search podcast.
 I’m your host, Benjamin Shapiro and this week we’re going to publish an episode every day covering what you need to know about Google’s latest algorithm change.
 But before we get started, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are a team of SEO’s, content marketers and data scientists that help enterprise scale businesses monitor their online presence and make data driven decision using a mix of software and expertise.

 Ben: To support you, our loyal podcasts listeners were offering a complimentary digital diagnostic.
 A member of our Digital Strategies Group will advise you on how you can optimize your content, understand what topics you need to cover and how to ensure that your writers are producing effective posts.
-To schedule your free digital diagnostic, go to Searchmetrics.com/diagnostic.
+To schedule your free consultation, go to Searchmetrics.com/request-free-consultation.

 Ben: Okay.
 Joining us again for our Google update week is Jordan Koene, who’s the lead SEO strategist and CEO of Searchmetrics Inc. Today we’re going to continue our conversation with Jordan about the most recent Google update.
 And specifically, we’re going to talk about how the update should have you thinking about site speed.
 Here is the second installment of Google Update Week with Jordan Koene, CEO of Searchmetrics Inc.